kyrabrown/webware-sink-em/README.md

 - **Andreas Keating** :
 - **Ceci Herriman** : Set up prototype with framework for communication, grid, and game stages.
 Further helped work on server/client communication for directing game state, architecture for managing necessary player/game data, and integrating placing phase with firing phase.
 Responsible for reviewing PRs.
-- **Christopher Yon** :
+- **Christopher Yon** : Implemented storing games in MongoDB, and having multiple games running at once on the same server.
+Adapted create/join game functionality to use MongoDB object IDs as codes.
+Made initial server implementation much more resilient to edge cases, such as a player disconnecting during the middle of a game.
+Implemented display name functionality, prefilled with a random adjective + animal.
 - **Kyra Brown** : Installed and implemented Tailwind for project.
 Set up index.css file to have different classes to use.
-Integrated frontend with user logic and functionaltiy.
+Integrated frontend with user logic and functionality.
 Created components like header, board axis, hit and miss icons, updating user statements and data to be visible.
 Helped with debugging.
-- **Kelsey Bishqemi** : Create/join game funtion, frontend firing
+- **Kelsey Bishqemi** : Create/join game function, frontend firing

 ## Accessibility Features

 - CSS used for visual styling
-- High contrast colors used against a light background to ensure elements are visible for users with low vision (contrast maintainted for both dark and light mode)
+- High contrast colors used against a light background to ensure elements are visible for users with low vision (contrast maintained for both dark and light mode)
 - Descriptive and clear instructions for users in game
 - Contrasting keyboard focus on elements selected via keyboard to provide clarity for keyboard users